toggledbits/ezmqtt/README.md

 ## Changing the House Mode

-To change the house mode, send a `set/mode` topic with either the mode ID (numeric) or the mode name (string) as the entire payload.
+To change the house mode, send an `ezmqtt/set/mode` topic with either the mode ID (numeric) or the mode name (string) as the entire payload.

-        `ezmqtt/set/mode Away`    <--- sets mode to Away `ezmqtt/set/mode 4`       <--- sets mode to Vacation
+        ezmqtt/set/mode Away    <--- sets mode to Away ezmqtt/set/mode 4       <--- sets mode to Vacation

 If you send the above topic with no payload, the current house mode is published.